Protesters at Columbia University have begun occupying a campus building

 Protesters began occupying buildings at Columbia University early Tuesday morning, after the school asked them the day before to voluntarily disperse from an encampment set up in support of Palestinians.

+On Monday, protesters did not agree to completely deconstruct the encampment, while the school did not agree to stop doing business with Israeli companies, one of student activists' demands.
+The school also began suspending students.

+Some people left the encampment around 1 a.m.
+Tuesday and moved into Hamilton Hall, an academic building, began moving furniture around and refused to leave until Columbia agreed to divest from Israel.

-Protesters began climbing into open windows at John Jay Hall, a dormitory, and students entered Hamilton Hall, an academic building and began moving furniture to a balcony, reported WKCR, the university radio station.
+Protesters also began climbing into open windows at John Jay Hall, a dormitory, reported WKCR, the university radio station.

-University officials were not immediately available for comment, but its public safety department was actively responding, WKCR said.
+The university's public safety department said in a statement that it urged people to avoid coming to the Morningside campus on Tuesday if they could.

 Columbia set several deadlines to reach an agreement with demonstrators about the encampment, as the school said it violates school policies, is a threat to campus safety, a disturbance to Jewish students and students trying to study and sleep.